Gap junction: Occurrence and distribution

 Since the discovery of innexins, pannexins and unnexins, gaps in our knowledge of intercellular communication are becoming more defined.
 Innexins look and behave similarly to connexins and can be seen to fill a similar role to connexins in invertebrates.
 Pannexins also look individually similar to connexins though they do not appear to easily form gap junctions.
 Of the over 20 metazoan groups connexins have been found only in vertebrata and tunicata.
 Innexins and pannexins are far more widespread including innexin homologues in vertebrates.
 The unicellular Trypanosomatidae parasites presumably have unnexin genes to aid in their infection of animals including humans.
 The even smaller adenovirus has its own vinnexin, apparently derived from an innexin, to aid its transmission between the virus's insect hosts.

-The term gap junction cannot be defined by a single protein or family of proteins with a specific function.
-For example, gap junction structures are found in sponges, despite the absence of pannexins.
-While we are still at the early stages of understanding the nervous system of a sponge the gap junctions of sponges may as yet indicate intercellular communications pathways.
+A gap junction cannot be defined by a single protein or family of proteins with a specific function.
+For example, gap junction structures are found in sponges, without pannexins, but may prove to indicate intercellular communications pathways.